Frequently Asked Questions (FAQ)

 We consider the facts of the alleged loss, relevant laws, and the nature and extent of damages claimed.
 We also consider whether King County has legal responsibility and the claimant's role in the situation.

 Please note your preferred language on your claim.
 You can submit a claim in any language.
-Claim forms are available in English, Spanish, Vietnamese, Chinese, Russian, and Somali.
+Claim forms are available in English, Spanish, Amharic, Chinese (simplified and traditional), Korean, Punjabi, Russian, Somali, Ukrainian, and Vietnamese.
 The Office of Risk Management Services will contact you through an interpreter service.